lky1998/multiply_fp32/doc/spec.md

 ### Out-of-scope for primary grading
 Unless explicitly tested, the following are not required for full credit:
-- NaN
-- Infinity
-- Zero
-- Subnormals / denormals
+- NaN, Infinity, Zero, Subnormals / denormals

 If special-case behavior is implemented, it must not break the normal-number path.